Biomarkers of Alzheimer's disease: BACE1

-Various enzymatic digestion including beta secretase (β secretase), and gamma-secretase (γ-secretase) will cleave amyloid-beta precursor protein (APP) into various types of amyloid beta (Aβ) protein.
-Most β-secretase activity originates from an integral membrane aspartyle protease encoded by the β-site APP-cleaving enzyme 1 gene (BACE1).
-Dr. Zetterberg and his team used a sensitive and specific BACE1 assay to assess CSF BACE1 activity in AD.
-It was found that those with AD showed increased BACE1 expression and enzymatic activity.
-It was concluded that elevated BACE 1 activity may contribute to the amyloidgenic process in Alzheimer's disease.
-CSF BACE1 activity could be a potential candidate biomarker to monitor amyloidogenic APP metabolism in the CNS.
+Enzymatic cleavage of amyloid-beta precursor protein (APP) by beta-secretase (β-secretase) and gamma-secretase (γ-secretase) produces various forms of amyloid beta (Aβ) peptides.
+Most β-secretase activity originates from an integral membrane aspartyl protease encoded by the β-site APP-cleaving enzyme 1 gene (BACE1).

+Henrik Zetterberg and colleagues developed a sensitive and specific BACE1 assay to measure BACE1 activity in cerebrospinal fluid (CSF) of individuals with Alzheimer’s disease (AD).
+Their study found increased BACE1 expression and enzymatic activity in patients with AD, suggesting that elevated BACE1 activity may contribute to the amyloidogenic process underlying the disease.
+CSF BACE1 activity has therefore been proposed as a potential biomarker to monitor amyloidogenic APP metabolism within the central nervous system (CNS).

+By selectively disabling BACE1 in oligodendrocytes, researchers reduced Alzheimer's plaques by 30% in mice, proving these cells are a significant source.
+This suggests a new therapeutic strategy could involve targeting BACE1 specifically in these cells, potentially avoiding the side effects that caused previous BACE1-inhibiting drugs to fail.

 Soluble Aβ precursor protein (sAPP)

-APP is an integral membrane protein whose proteolysis generates beta amyloid ranging from 39- to 42- amino acid peptide.
-Although the biological function of APP are not known, it has been hypothesized that APP may play a role during neuroregeneration, and regulation of neural activity, connectivity, plasticity, and memory.
-Recent research has shown that large soluble APP (sAPP) that are present in CSF may serve as a novel potential biomarker of Alzheimer's disease.
-In an article published in Nature, a group led by Lewczuk performed a test to observe the performance of a soluble form of APP α and β.
-A significant increase in sAPP α and sAPP β was found in people with AD as compared to normal subjects.
-However, the CSF level of α-sAPP and β-sAPP was found to be contradictory.
-Although many researchers have found that the CSF level of α sAPP increases in some people with AD, some report that there is no significant change, while Lannfelt argues that there is a slight decrease.
-Therefore, more studies using experimental models are needed in order to confirm the validity of sAPP as a biological marker for AD.
+APP is an integral membrane protein whose proteolysis generates beta amyloid peptides ranging from 39 to 42 amino acids in length.
+Although the precise biological functions of APP remain unclear, it has been hypothesized to play a role in neuroregeneration, regulation of neural activity and connectivity, plasticity, and memory.

+Large soluble APP fragments (sAPP) have been identified in CSF and are being explored as potential biomarkers for AD.
+In a study published in Nature, Lewczuk and colleagues examined the performance of soluble APP α and β (sAPPα and sAPPβ), finding significantly elevated levels in individuals with AD compared to controls.

+However, findings regarding sAPP levels remain inconsistent.
+While several studies have reported increased CSF α-sAPP in some AD patients, others have found no significant changes, and Lannfelt and colleagues have even observed slight decreases.
+These discrepancies highlight the need for further research using experimental models of Alzheimer's disease to establish the reliability of sAPP as a biomarker.

 Autoantibodies

-Researchers at Indiana University found that titres of anti-beta-amyloid antibodies in cerebral spinal fluid was lower in AD patients compared to healthy patients.
+Researchers at Indiana University found that titers of anti-beta-amyloid antibodies in CSF were significantly lower in patients with AD compared to healthy controls.
+This reduction may reflect impaired immune responses to amyloid pathology in AD and has led to interest in autoantibody levels as a potential diagnostic or prognostic biomarker.